When we stop responding and releasing normal insulin amounts after consuming foods with fats, carbs, and sugar, that may mean we have diabetes.

 Natural sweeteners such as maple syrup and raw honey are better options, but still, they may affect blood sugar levels which is why we should only use them occasionally.
 Instead, we can use stevia.

 Grains, particularly those that contain gluten such as wheat, have a lot of carbs which are broken down into sugar rapidly.
 Gluten may induce intestinal inflammation and affect hormones such as leptin and cortisol.

 In addition, it may cause spikes in blood glucose.
 We may want to remove grains from our diet for 3 months.
 Then we can bring them back but in small amounts.

-Avoid rancid, hydrogenated oils such as canola oil, vegetable oil, cottonseed oil and soybean oil.
-These oils are treated at high temperatures, processed, combined with artificial dyes and bleaching agents.
+Avoid rancid, hydrogenated oils such as canola oil, vegetable oil, cottonseed oil, and soybean oil.
+These oils are treated at high temperatures, processed, and combined with artificial dyes and bleaching agents.

 Consuming these oils has been related to many health concerns, and this includes poor blood glucose control.

 Eliminating dairy products and conventional cow’s milk is recommended for those with type 1 diabetes.
 Dairy is a good food to balance blood glucose if it is from A2 cows, goats, and sheep.